Brickyard 400: 2010s

+2020s

 2020: For 2020, the race was moved to July 4th weekend.
 Due to the COVID-19 pandemic, the race was held without spectators.
 Furthermore, the event became a doubleheader weekend.
 The IndyCar Series GMR Grand Prix and the Pennzoil 150 for the Xfinity Series were held on the combined road course on Saturday, with the Brickyard 400 on the oval on Sunday.
 The start of the race was delayed about an hour due to lightning in the area, then a crash in the pits brought out a red flag on lap 17.
 In the final stage, Denny Hamlin led Kevin Harvick and Matt Kenseth.
 In the closing laps, Hamlin's tires were starting to go away.
 With six laps to go, Hamlin's right front tire went down going into turn one, sending him hard into the outside wall.
 That set up an overtime finish between Harvick and Kenseth.
 Harvick got the jump on the restart, and cruised to victory, his third overall in the 400.
 Harvick also became the third driver to win the 400 in back-to-back years.
 The Bryan Clauson Classic was cancelled because of pandemic restrictions.

+2024: After a three-year hiatus (during which time the race was replaced by the Verizon 200 on the road course), the Brickyard 400 returned to the oval.
+The 2024 race marked the 30th anniversary of the inaugural running in 1994.
+Kyle Larson, who had attempted Double Duty earlier in the year, drove to victory.
+Larson grabbed the lead from Ryan Blaney on an overtime restart.
+Brad Keselowski had been leading the race, but ran out of fuel, and was forced to duck into the pits as the field was approaching the overtime restart.
+The Speedway also engraved Verizon 200 winners on the PPG Trophy, and it was the first since 2017 to feature the classic brick trophy that was abandoned in 2018.

+2025: The Brickyard 400 was the fifth and final race of the inaugural NASCAR In-Season Challenge.
+Contested over 168 laps, extended from 160 laps due to a overtime finish, Bubba Wallace would hold off defending race winner Kyle Larson to win his first Crown Jewel.
+Indiana-native Chase Briscoe started on pole, and winning stage one while Ryan Blaney won stage two.
+Austin Cindric led the most laps, with 40 and was the favorite before blowing a tire while leading, handing the lead to his teammate Joey Logano, who would also blow one meanwhile.